CRAJKUMARSINGH/Priyanka_TenderV3jS/replit.md

-# Tender Document Generation System
+# Tender Management System

 ## Overview

-This is a full-stack web application designed for PWD (Public Works Department) offices to streamline tender document generation.
-The system processes Excel files containing tender data and generates standardized statutory documents including Comparative Statements, Scrutiny Sheets, Work Orders, and Acceptance Letters in both DOC and PDF formats.
+This is a comprehensive tender management system built with React frontend and Express.js backend.
+The application enables government agencies or organizations to manage tender processes, upload Excel files containing tender data, manage bidders, calculate bidder percentiles, and generate various types of documents for the tendering process.

 ## User Preferences